pvanallen/delft-ai-toolkit/README.md

       * **Open Scene** - In the Project, open the the scene that matches the toolkit graph you are using (e.g. Assets>Scenes>MainExamples)
       * **Open Visual Graph** - In the Project Assets>DelftToolkitGraphs directory, double click on the toolkit visual graph you are currently using (e.g. Assets>DelftToolkitGraphs>MainExamples)
       * **Physcial Robot** - If you are using the physical robot (the toolkit will work fine without the robot)
-        * Click on the simulated robot in the Hierarchy (e.g. ding1), and in the inspector, enable the "Ding Control Physical" script.
-If you are not using the physical robot, keep this script unchecked and inactive.
+        * Click on the simulated robot in the Hierarchy (e.g. ding1), and in the inspector, be sure the "Ding Control Physical" script is enabled.
-        * Still in the inspector at "Ding Control Physical," paste in the IP address of the robot where it says "Target Addr"
+        * Still in the inspector at the "Ding Control Physical" script, paste in the IP address of the robot where it says "Target Addr"
         * <img src="docs/images/DingControlPhysical-IP.png" width="254">
+        * If you are not using the physical robot, leave the IP address at 127.0.0.1
       * **Play** - Click on the Unity **Play** button
       * **Start Graph** - In the xNode Toolkit graph pane, click on the "Start" node Trigger button to run the whole graph, or use Trigger on any individual node
         * **For keyboard or OSC** - Click on the Game pane (this is to ensure Unity is receiving all commands -- if you find it is not responding to the keyboard or OSC, click this pane)